Ketel Marte Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.50 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets' 4.50 team ERA ranks 22nd among all MLB pitching staffs.

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty tossed five innings, surrendering two earned runs while allowing five hits.

-- In 15 games this season, the 30-year-old has put up a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.
+- In 15 games this season, the 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.